S11Kelevra/42-Core-Projects/README.md

 42 Core Cirriculum Projects
 ===

   These are the several projects required to be completed before accessing further branches.
+Full assignment details can be found in the pdfs.

 Libft
 ---